xwizard/n26-transactions/README.md

 # N26 transactions
 ## Assumptions
-- Configuring Kafka is not
+- Configuring Kafka is not objective of this task
 - Application is eventually consistent
 - Stable POST and GET times are crucial and most important
 - Latency should be minimal